-Projects/talks (60%)-Students will work on semester-long projects.
+1. Projects/talks (55%)-Students will work on semester-long projects.
 Students will develop a proposal in the first few weeks of the course which will be discussed with the instructor for approval.
 Projects may take the form of novel research, investigation of an established area of complex systems, or both.
 Graduate students already pursuing appropriate research topics are welcome to use the class as a venue to present their work.

 A list of possible projects will be provided though individuals are encouraged and free to choose their own.
 Project content may range from novel research to a review of research relevant to the course.
 The hope here is for some work to percolate up to the level of journal publications.
 Students will give two brief presentations in the middle of the semester and a longer one at the end (length of talks will depend on class size).
 Students will also be required to hand in a report on their investigations.

-The grade breakdown will be 10% for the two in-term talks, 20% for the final talk, and 25% for the written project.
+The grade breakdown will be 15% for the first talk, 20% for the final talk, and 20% for the written project.

-- 2. Assignments (30%)-All assignments will be of equal weight and there will be approximately four of them.
-Clarity in writing and presentation will be taken into account in grading. - 3.
-General attendance/Class participation (5%)-it is highly desirable that students attend class, and class presence will be taken into account if a grade is borderline. - 4.
-Attendance of office hours (0%)-students are requested to attend at least one session of office hours during the course (again, the borderline grade issue is to be kept in mind here). - 5.
-The course is a 3 credit course and is aimed at graduates and advanced undergraduates.
+- 2. Assignments (40%)-All assignments will be of equal weight and there will be three or four of them.
+Clarity in writing and presentation will be taken into account in grading. - General attendance/Class participation (5%)-it is highly desirable that students attend class, and class presence will be taken into account if a grade is borderline.
+Providing suggestions for the class blog will count here. - 4.
+Attendance of office hours (0%)-students are requested to attend at least one session of office hours during the course (again, the borderline grade issue is to be kept in mind here).